Siddaramaiah gets a boost as Congress sweeps Karnataka bypolls

-The Congress government led by Siddaramiah in Karnataka got a fillip on Saturday after the ruling party wrested the Chennapatna and Shiggaon seats from NDA partners – BJP & JDS while retaining Sandur in the Assembly bypolls.
-Inspite of having a comfortable majority, with Congress having won 136 seats of the 224-member Assembly during the May 2023 state-wide polls, the State government had been on the back foot due to corruption allegations and the NDA having won 18 of the 28 seats in the 2024 Lok Sabh polls.
+The Congress government led by Siddaramiah in Karnataka got a fillip on Saturday after the ruling party wrested the Chennapatna and Shiggaon seats from NDA partners – BJP and JDS while retaining Sandur in the Assembly bypolls.
+In spite of having a comfortable majority, with Congress having won 136 seats of the 224-member Assembly during the May 2023 state-wide polls, the State government had been on the back foot due to corruption allegations and the NDA having won 18 of the 28 seats in the 2024 Lok Sabha polls.

 Chief Minister Siddaramiah’s leadership came under fire after the ‘MUDA scandal’, in which the opposition alleged that plots were illegally allotted to the CM’s family members.
 The results are seen as a vindication for the CM who was under pressure from the opposition as well as a section of his party.